trimailov/xp_tracker/README.md

 Extreme Programming user stories and tasks tracker
 =========

 App is written with Python 3.4, database - PostgreSQL 9.3.
 Dependencies are in requirements.txt
+Functional tests use `selenium` package and `Firefox` browser.

 Instructions
 ---------